 If you need a copy of the sheet music to practice with an instructor, you may come in before or after class to borrow the score and run up to Fedex and make a copy.
 Please double-check with your musical director that you are performing the song in the key that the score is written in.
 We often change the key for certain singers, and it is important to convey that information to anyone helping you with the music.

 Use of electronic devices (iPads, Smart Phones, Laptops, iPods) is prohibited during class time – with the EXCEPTION of using it to record music or video blocking.

-We have an intimate space and tickets will be limited per student, per show.
-It will depend on the size of the cast.
-Each student gets 2 complimentary tickets to use at each performance.
+We have an intimate space and tickets are limited per student, per show.
 Tickets will be available for purchase the week of your child’s performance, and also a half-hour before the show at the door.
 The number of guests allowed for the show depends on the size of the class – we will let you know how many closer to show time.
 Some classes may have 5 guests per show, some may have 7 or 8.